Big data is rewriting the medical future of millions of people

 Strokes – sudden interruptions to the brain’s blood supply – are the leading cause of death in China and the second leading cause of death globally.
 While strokes are the top killer in China, stroke care in the country is suboptimal.
 Patients in China suffering from acute ischemic stroke, when arteries leading to the brain are blocked, have traditionally not experienced excellent clinical outcomes.
 Battling this disease has been a long-term battle for physicians working in the country’s overcrowded under-resourced public hospitals.
 However, improvements in healthcare analytics is throwing these doctors a lifeline, allowing them to incorporate more precise care guidelines into their routines and introduce targeted interventions to improve patient outcomes.

-Professor Haipeng Shen, Patrick S C Poon Professor in Analytics and Innovation at the Faculty of Business and Economics, has been working to change this situation by collaborating with top physicians and embracing the power of big data.
+Professor Haipeng Shen, Patrick S C Poon Professor in Analytics and Innovation at HKU Business School, has been working to change this situation by collaborating with top physicians and embracing the power of big data.
 Their work uses big data to increase the dimensions and the sample size of stroke research by analysing vast amounts of clinical data like patient demographics, lab reports, diagnoses, and medical histories.

 Professor Shen has been the lead statistician on several high-level empirical and clinical research projects that use healthcare analytics to demonstrate how adherence to evidence-based clinical guidelines improves stroke patient outcomes.